centreon/centreon-documentation/versioned_docs/version-21.10/getting-started/monitor-windows-server-with-snmp.md

 #### Configuring SNMP on Windows 10

 After installing SNMP, you need to configure it.
-In the search bar, type services.msc and press Enter to launch the Services panel.
+In the search bar, type **services.msc** and press **Enter** to launch the **Services** panel.

-1. Look for SNMP service in the list.
+1. Look for the SNMP service in the list.

 	![image](../assets/getting-started/quick_start_windows_snmp_55.png)

-2. In the Agent tab, fill in the parameter Contact and Location.
-Then in the Service section, check the boxes for services from which you want to collect data for forwarding it to the Centreon Poller which will monitor the host.
+2. On the **Agent** tab, fill in the parameter **Contact and Location**.
+Then in the **Service** section, check the boxes for services from which you want to collect data for forwarding it to the Centreon Poller which will monitor the host.

 	![image](../assets/getting-started/quick_start_windows_snmp_6.png)

-3. In the Security tab, write the SNMP community in the Accepted community names section and choose the READ ONLY option.
+3. On the Security tab, write the SNMP community in the **Accepted community names** section and choose the **READ ONLY** option.
-Then select the Accept SNMP packets from these hosts radio button and add the Centreon Poller IP Address.
+Then select **Accept SNMP packets from these hosts** and add the Centreon Poller's IP Address.

    ![image](../assets/getting-started/quick_start_windows_snmp_8.png)

-4. Restart the SNMP Service
+4. Restart the SNMP Service:

 	![image](../assets/getting-started/quick_start_windows_snmp_5.png)

 ### On the Centreon poller

-1. Connect to your poller in SSH and install the Windows SNMP plugin (see the [monitoring procedure for the **Windows SNMP** Plugin Pack](../integrations/plugin-packs/procedures/operatingsystems-windows-snmp) for more information):
+1. Connect to your poller using SSH and install the Windows SNMP plugin (see the [monitoring procedure for the **Windows SNMP** Plugin Pack](../integrations/plugin-packs/procedures/operatingsystems-windows-snmp) for more information):

    ```shell
    yum install centreon-plugin-Operatingsystems-Windows-Snmp